For information about or to register for private music instruction, contact Susan Robart at 260-481-6713 or firstname.lastname@example.org.

 The Community Arts Academy offers regular classes for kids in pre-K through grade 12 in art, dance, music and theatre, but if you are an adult interested in personal enrichment in these areas, please visit the IPFW Division of Continuing Studies to see what types of classes they are offering.

 The IPFW Community Arts Academy offers many art, dance, theatre and music summer camps and classes, but so do many other departments at IPFW.
 Please visit our Summer Camps page for links to other summer youth programs on campus, including science, business, reading, writing and athletic camps.

-Registration for private music instruction is underway for the spring/summer term running January 1 through August 31, 2015, but students may enter into instruction at any time of year.
+Registration for private music instruction is underway for the spring/summer term running January 1 through August 31, 2016, but students may enter into instruction at any time of year.
+The fall terms runs September 1 through December 31, 2016.
 Private music instruction students must register via phone or person.
 Contact Susan Robart for more information or to register at 260-481-6713.
 Returning students should contact their instructor to determine the number and length of lessons for the fall term prior to registering.

 We love to educate your kids in the arts and keep them busy!
 The Community Arts Academy has classes scheduled all year long for kids pre-K through grade 12 (and even a few options for adults!).
 To learn more about our most recent class lineup, check out these interviews, stories and photos:

 Summer 2016 CAA Director Melinda Haines Featured in WFFT-TV55 News Story on Summer Activities Available for Kids.